chabad360/vmix-to-xtouch/README.md

 This is quite literally provided without warranty, so if you want new features or bug fixes, you'll get them quicker if you try to create it yourself and make a PR.
 Otherwise, feel free to open an issue and I'll get to it eventually.

+Also, make sure to renable the activators in vmix to guarantee that they sync.